Roadwork (novel)

 Roadwork is a thriller novel by American writer Stephen King, published in 1981 under the pseudonym Richard Bachman as a paperback original.
 It was collected in 1985 in the hardcover omnibus The Bachman Books.

-The story takes place in an unnamed Midwestern city in 1972–1974.
+The story takes place in an unnamed city of the Midwestern United States in 1972–1974.
 Grieving over the death of his son and the disintegration of his marriage, a man is driven to mental instability when he learns that both his home and his workplace will be demolished to make way for an extension to an interstate highway.

 A film adaptation of the novel was announced in August 2019, with Pablo Trapero as director and Andy Muschietti (director of It and It Chapter Two) and Barbara Muschietti as producers.
+As the adaptation is no longer listed on the movie page of King's website, it is likely that the project has been canceled.